 About 20% of patients with B-cell Pediatric Acute Lymphoblastic Leukemia (pALL) will not have success with initial treatments.11 This means their cancer did not respond to treatment (refractory Acute Lymphoblastic Leukemia).

-Some patients who had recovered or seen a decrease in cancer symptoms later report having a lower number of normal blood cells while also seeing a return of leukemia cells in their bone marrow.
+Some patients who had recovered or seen a decrease in Acute Lymphoblastic Leukemia symptoms later report having a lower number of normal blood cells while also seeing a return of leukemia cells in their bone marrow.
 This means their cancer has returned (relapsed Acute Lymphoblastic Leukemia).

 In the past, the treatment options for patients with relapsed or refractory B-cell Pediatric Acute Lymphoblastic Leukemia (pALL) included chemotherapy, radiation, or stem cell transplant.
 Since then, scientific advances and medical research have opened doors for new treatments, such as CAR-T cell therapy.